observatorycontrolsystem/ocs_archive/README.md

 ### File Storage Format Configuration

 The library supports three types of file storage by default, that can be selected via environment variable.
 The `dummy` type is just used for testing and development and doesn't actually store any file.
 The `local` storage just saves the files into a locally mounted directory.
 It requires you to run a separate file server on that directory so it knows how to direct links to download the files.
 This can be accomplished as simply as running `python -m http.server --directory=/my/root/dir`.
 It could alternatively be served using any other file server, like node's http-server.
 The third option is `s3`, and expects to connect to Amazon's S3 or something with that same interface like minio.
 S3 file storage requires `BUCKET`, `AWS_*`, and `S3_*` environment variables to be set.
 More storage types can be added via forking the library and subclassing the `FileStore` class.
+S3 storage is the preffered method for a production and public facing archive, since it is the only option to support versioning and secure data access by generating presigned data urls.

 ## Development